spacotto/Born2beRoot/srcs/debian-ft-ufw.md

 >[!NOTE]
 >An **iptables** is the **command-line tool** traditionally used on Linux systems like Debian to **configure the kernel's Netfilter framework**. **Netfilter** is the underlying, low-level **packet filtering system** inside the Linux kernel that handles network traffic.

->[!IMPORTANT]
-> [Here](https://wiki.debian.org/Uncomplicated%20Firewall%20%28ufw%29) you can find the official Debian documentation about UFW.

 ## Installation
 ```
 sudo apt install ufw